thaitype/typescript-clean-architecture/README.md

 ### 🧪 How packages use `mono`

-Each package delegates scripts to `mono`:
+Each package reuses the `mono` CLI by mapping local scripts:

 ```json
 {
   "scripts": {